 In October 2015, Joo Se-hyuk was selected for the South Korean men’s team for the Rio 2016 Olympic Games as the 17th-ranked player in the world.

 On 20 January 2022, the Korean table tennis association announced Joo Sae-hyuk as the head coach of the men’s team.

-Joo’s record as a chipper is also very impressive, having been runner-up in the men’s singles at the ’03 World Series in Paris and runner-up in the men’s team at both the World Championship in Bremen and the London Olympics with his team.
+Joo’s record as a chopper is also very impressive, having been runner-up in the men’s singles at the ’03 World Series in Paris and runner-up in the men’s team at both the World Championship in Bremen and the London Olympics with his team.

-Although Joo never won a world title, it was the best record for a chipper.
+Although Joo never won a world title, it was the best record for a chopper.
 He has also beaten Ma Long, Ma Lin, and Zhang Jike in many tournaments, which is a testament to his amazing ping pong skill.

 In April 2012, Joo Sae Hyuk was admitted to the hospital with an ankle injury and was found to be suffering from a rare form of Leukoaraiosis.
 It is a rare and difficult disease that causes inflammation throughout the body, often involving the nervous system, digestive tract, lungs, kidneys, and epididymis.

 And it can be recurrent and difficult to resolve.
 In order to qualify for the London Olympics, Joo continued to train with glucocorticoids to bring his athletic performance back to a high point after hitting a plateau.
 Finally, Joo relied on his medication to win a silver medal at the London Olympics.

 Plagued by injuries, Joo Sae Hyuk announced his retirement at the end of 2017 and began coaching.
 However, the 38-year-old returned to international competition after just one year out of the game, which made all of the worlds surprised.